Grand Canyon National Park

 Our Grand Canyon Tours

 Grand Canyon tours can be provided for small groups as well as large groups.
 Whether you plan to see the Hoover Dam or take one of our Grand Canyon South Rim bus tours, Grand Canyon Destinations can be your guide from Las Vegas.
 Being the best canyon tour company from Vegas means that we put you first.

 We will exceed your expectations when it comes to service and comfort.
 When taking one of our tours, you will find different ways to explore.
 The following information will fill you in on what to expect when visiting the Grand Canyons West Rim or booking one of our South Rim tours through our website.

 Traveling In Comfort

 When it comes to traveling, we know that you want to be comfortable.
 That is why all of our tours make this a priority by riding in our luxury fleet of vehicles.
-Our large tour buses hold up to 55 passengers.
+The large tour buses hold up to 55 passengers.
 Each bus has an on board restroom, head and foot rests, TVs for entertainment, and individually controlled air conditioning.
 There is plenty of room to stand up as well as storage for bags and souvenirs.